the episode

 John McLarty: Because you’re saved by grace and you get into this works and then you lose your true motivation.
 So that becomes kind of this, you know

-Kimberly Faith: It’s a vicious Yeah.
+Kimberly Faith: It’s a vicious cycle.

-John McLarty: A self fulfilling cycle.
+John McLarty: Yeah.
+A self fulfilling cycle.

 Kimberly Faith: And it’s not self fulfilling.
 That’s the whole point.
-Your deepest self is your soul.
-Right?
+Your deepest self is your soul, right?
 And when we start becoming mercenary, in other words, we’re doing these good works just so we can check the box and, you know, appease God or appease our conscience or maybe appease somebody else who might be watching us, say, well, they can see my good works, right?

 Kimberly Faith: That’s right.

-John McLarty: So it’s this downward spiral.
-Absolutely.
-And all of sudden you’re serving God totally out of just, you know- Selfish reasons.
-Selfish reasons.
+John McLarty: And all of sudden you’re serving God totally out of just, you know

-John McLarty: Well, it’s so interesting, and we can’t chase this rabbit fully, but if we lose then that in the judgment seat of Christ, when we’re being judged for our works, it’s not our works per se.
+John McLarty: Well, it’s so interesting, and we can’t chase this rabbit fully, but if we lose that motivation, then in the judgment seat of Christ, when we’re being judged for our works, it’s not our works per se.
 And since you’ve fed so many homeless and you helped so many ladies across the street, it’s all about your motivation.
-Yes.
-Burns.
-Your heart to do it.

-That’s right.
-Yeah.
+John McLarty: Yeah.
 Or your works.
 You can have these works that are just burned up because you did them to keep your salvation.

 John McLarty: Yeah, this is, boy, this packs a punch here.
 Not everyone who says to me, Lord, Lord shall enter into the kingdom of heaven, but he who does the will of my Father in heaven.
 Many will say to me in that day, Lord, Lord, have we not prophesied in your name, cast out demons in your name and done many wonders in your name?
 And then I will declare to them, I never knew you, depart from me, ye who practice lawlessness.